 Make sure your seat is positioned correctly and comfortably to ensure maximum performance when riding your bike.
 The height of your saddle is extremely important as if it’s incorrect it can cause bad posture, muscle pain, strain and even injury.

 Knee pain is a common sign that your saddle height is wrong.
-If you’re saddle is too low it can result in pain at the front of the knee and if it is too high it can cause pain behind the knee or in the hamstrings.
-There are different methods to finding the correct saddle height.
+If your saddle is too low it can result in pain at the front of the knee and if it is too high it can cause pain behind the knee or in the hamstrings.
+There are different methods for finding the correct saddle height.
 Take a look here to determine the best method and find the correct saddle height for you.

 Safety comes first.
 If you’re one to cycle at night, you must make sure that you can see the road and everyone else can see you.
 Check your lights are working, or if you haven’t got any, it may be worth purchasing some.

 Before heading out, you should check you have everything you need in your saddle bag.
-It’s handy to have some quick fix tools in case of a puncture or other inconveniences such as a broken chain.
+It’s handy to have some quick-fix tools in case of a puncture or other inconveniences such as a broken chain.
 Here’s a list of some items you should pack before hitting the road:

 1If you’ve tried all of the above and your bike still isn’t ready for action, it may be worth getting a new one!
 Take a look at our extensive range of bikes here, and find the perfect one for you.